 “Dress for the worst and hope for the best.”

 Weather varies in Alberta from winter courses at -40C to Summer Courses at +40C.
 But, it can freeze also on the summer course and have above freezing temperatures on the winter course.
+Spring and fall courses can be like summer or winter.
 It can rain or snow at anytime of the year.
 On the summer course we spend much time in or around water.

 A typical course has periods of vigorous activity alternating with sitting down.